 Xanthelasma treatment via Freezing

-In this treatment involves freezing the xanthelasma with liquid nitrogen or another chemical.
+This treatment involves freezing the xanthelasma with liquid nitrogen or another chemical.
 Which is also known as Cryotherapy.

 While it might appear to resist good judgment, fluid nitrogen treatment has been advanced as a conceivable treatment for freezing xanthelasma in the ongoing past.
 Fluid nitrogen xanthelasma treatment is called Cryo-ablation, and you will see this alternative come up every now and then.
-So, the perils and baffling outcomes were accumulated, and this extreme treatment has lost support – it is essentially excessively risky, ruinous and the outcomes are difficult to foresee.
+So, the perils and baffling outcomes were accumulated, and this extreme treatment has lost support – it is excessively risky, ruinous and the outcomes are difficult to foresee.

 What is Cryo-ablation?